lcod-team/lcod-kernel-rs/README.md

 architecture blueprint and current contract coverage.
 In short:

 - Filesystem, hashing, parsing and stream contracts are implemented with parity tests.
-- HTTP and Git bindings are currently registered as stubs that return an explicit “not yet implemented” error until the native bindings are wired (tracked in M3-04).
+- HTTP and Git bindings are implemented via `curl`/libgit2 and now power resolver-style flows end-to-end (buffered + stream responses, refs/depth/subdir handling).
-- `register_resolver_axioms(&Registry)` aliases the available contracts under their `axiom://` identifiers so the resolver example can run up to the HTTP/Git boundary.
+- `register_resolver_axioms(&Registry)` aliases the available contracts under their `axiom://` identifiers so the resolver example can run with the Rust substrate.

 ## Running the tests